 The Find My iPhone app also includes a Lost Mode feature.
 This will display a custom message on the device which can include a phone number to reach you.
 To put the device in Lost Mode, go to icloud.com/find on a Mac or PC and sign in using your iCloud username and password.

-If you’re absolutely certain you won’t be getting your phone back and you’re concerned about it holding sensitive information, you can perform a remote erase on your phone within the Find My iPhone app.
+If you’re absolutely certain you won’t be getting your phone back and you’re concerned about identity thieves, you can perform a remote erase on your phone within the Find My iPhone app.
 Ideally, you have your phone backed up, so performing an erase won’t result in you losing any information permanently.

-You can remotely lock your Android device via the Find My Device app (which needs to have been turned on before the device was stolen).
+You can remotely lock your Android device via the Find My Device app (which needs to have been turned on before the Android phone was stolen).
 Use Gmail credentials to sign in to google.com/android/find from a web browser and select SECURE DEVICE.

 You’ll then be prompted to set a new lock screen password.
 In the same interface, you can perform a remote erase on your device if deemed necessary.